 Pay attention to data safety when extending C drive

-Steps to expand C: drive in Windows Server 2008
+Steps to extend C: drive in Windows Server 2008 R2

-Step 1: Right click volume D and select Resize/Move Volume.
+Step 1: Download NIUBI Partition Editor, right click volume D and select Resize/Move Volume.

-Step 2: Right click C drive and select Resize/Move Volume again.
-In the pop-up window, drag the right border rightwards to hold the Unallocated space.
+Step 2: Right click C: drive and select Resize/Move Volume again.
+In the pop-up window, drag the right border rightwards to combine this Unallocated space.

 - How to resize partition in Windows Server 2008 R2?